AI Evidence and Deepfakes in Massachusetts Criminal Cases: Authentication, Daubert-Lanigan, and the Defense Playbook

 The Prosecution Side: Massachusetts Deepfake Charges

 The second direction is the defendant charged with creating or distributing AI-generated intimate imagery.
-Chapter 118 of the Acts of 2024 closed the gap that had left Massachusetts without a dedicated nonconsensual intimate image statute: it amended G.L. c.
-272, § 105, and the criminal harassment statute, G.L. c.
-265, § 43A, now expressly reaches the use of computer-generated images.
-At the federal level, the TAKE IT DOWN Act criminalizes knowingly publishing nonconsensual intimate imagery, defined to include realistic computer-generated images depicting identifiable real people, and requires platforms to remove such content within 48 hours of a victim’s notice.
-For the full statutory treatment, see AI-Generated Imagery and Deepfake Criminal Defense in Massachusetts and Massachusetts Revenge Porn Law: Chapter 118 and the TAKE IT DOWN Act.
+Chapter 118 of the Acts of 2024, approved June 20, 2024, closed the gap that had left Massachusetts without a dedicated nonconsensual intimate image crime.
+The act rewrote the criminal harassment statute, G.L. c.
+265, § 43A, which now expressly covers visual material produced by digitization, a term the statute defines to cover computer-generated images that would falsely appear to a reasonable person to be an authentic representation of the person depicted.
+A first offense under the image provision carries up to two and a half years in a house of correction and a fine of up to $10,000, and the same act created a diversion path for minors through a new G.L. c.
+272, § 29D.
+At the federal level, the TAKE IT DOWN Act criminalizes knowingly publishing nonconsensual intimate imagery, defined to include realistic computer-generated images depicting identifiable real people, and requires platforms to remove such content within 48 hours of a valid removal request.
+For the full statutory treatment, see AI-Generated Imagery and Deepfake Criminal Defense in Massachusetts and Massachusetts Revenge Porn Law under Chapter 118 and the TAKE IT DOWN Act.

-In these prosecutions the contested proof is usually identity twice over: that the image depicts the complainant, and that the defendant is the person who created or distributed it.
+In these prosecutions the contested proof is usually identity twice over.
+The Commonwealth must show that the image depicts the complainant, and it must show that the defendant is the person who created or distributed it.
 On the first, AI generation tools produce composites, and where the Commonwealth’s proof of depiction rests on the complainant’s own recognition, an independent forensic comparison is a legitimate line of defense.
-On the second, the confirming-circumstances doctrine that helps prosecutors authenticate messages cuts both ways: possession of a device is not authorship, accounts are shared and compromised, and files arrive on phones by AirDrop, group chat, and forwarded thread without any act of creation by the phone’s owner.
+On the second, the confirming-circumstances doctrine that helps prosecutors authenticate messages cuts both ways.
+Possession of a device is not authorship, accounts are shared and compromised, and files arrive on phones by AirDrop, group chat, and forwarded thread without any act of creation by the phone’s owner.

 The Defense Playbook